rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2007-for-email-hosted-on-exchange-2007.md

     ![](http://c965993.r93.cf2.rackcdn.com/(E%26A)Outlook2010ExchangeTwo.png)

-    ***Note**: In some cases, you may need to switch to Classic View to find the Mail icon or it may state 32-Bit.*
+    **Note**: In some cases, you may need to switch to Classic View to find the mail icon or it may state 32-Bit.

 3. Select the **Show Profiles** button, click the **Add** button and enter in a name for this profile and select the **OK** button.